SajinaPK/AWS_Learning/Solution_Architect/14_SQS_SNS_Kinesis_Active MQ/Messaging.md

 Kinesis Data Firehose is now supported, but not **Kinesis Data Streams**.

 **Amazon Kinesis Data Streams (KDS)** is a massively scalable and durable real-time data streaming service.
 It can continuously capture gigabytes of data per second from hundreds of sources such as website clickstreams, database event streams, financial transactions, social media feeds, IT logs, and location-tracking events.

+- When an Amazon Kinesis Data Stream is configured as the source of a Kinesis Firehose delivery stream, Firehose’s `PutRecord` and `PutRecordBatch` operations are disabled and Kinesis Agent cannot write to Kinesis Firehose Delivery Stream directly.
+Data needs to be added to the Amazon Kinesis Data Stream through the Kinesis Data Streams `PutRecord` and `PutRecords` operations instead.

 # Amazon MQ